CreativeDataResearch/Documentation/UserGuides/Accounts Payable.md

         Refer to the following sections for additional information about the fields used to calculate the due date and discount date:
     - Working With Terms Records for information about **Pmt due days**, **Pmt due dte**, **Disc due days** and **Disc due dte** fields.

-    - Adding An Invoice Batch for information about the Inv date and Due date fields.
+    - Adding An Invoice Batch for information about the **Inv date** and **Due date** fields.
     - Transferring Purchase Orders to Accounts Payable of the Purchasing document for information about the Invoice Date, Due and Pay fields of the Prompt Header Information screen.

-7. Enter one of the following values for the Take Disc If Past Due Dte (1,a) field to designate if a discounted payment amount is paid to vendors:
+7. Enter one of the following values for the **Take Disc If Past Due Dte** (1,a) field to designate if a discounted payment amount is paid to vendors:
     - 1 - discounted payment amounts are not paid to vendors when invoices are past due.
     - 2 - discounted payment amounts are paid to vendors when invoices are past due.
-Refer to Working With Terms Records for information about the Terms discount percent field.
+Refer to Working With Terms Records for information about the **Terms discount percent** field.

-8. Enter one of the following values for the **A/P Check Date**(2,a) field.
+8. Enter one of the following values for the **A/P Check Date** (2,a) field.
 With the exception described in the note below, the value of the A/P Check Date field designates 1) which date is used for posting entries to the General Ledger, 2) which date is printed on checks, and 3) how many checks are printed per vendor:

-    - BP - the value entered for the Check date field when printing checks is used for posting payments to the payment journal, and is printed on checks.
+    - *BP*- the value entered for the Check date field when printing checks is used for posting payments to the payment journal, and is printed on checks.
 Refer to Printing Checks And Check Register for information about the Check date field of the A/P Check Print Prompt screen.

-        If BP is entered for the A/P Check Date field, the default value of the A/P Check Version field on the A/P Check Print Prompt screen is 1 which designates that one check is printed per vendor.
-Refer to Printing Checks And Check Register for information about the A/P Check Version field.
-When printing checks, users can change the default value of the A/P Check Version field to 2 which designates that one check is printed for each voucher of each vendor.
-Note: If 2 is entered for the A/P Check Version field, multiple reference lines cannot be printed on a check stub.
-Refer to Printing Multiple
-Reference Lines for additional information.
+        If *BP* is entered for the **A/P Check Date** field, the default value of the **A/P Check Version** field on the A/P Check Print Prompt screen is 1 which designates that one check is printed per vendor.
+Refer to [Printing Checks And Check Register](#printing-checks-and-check-register) for information about the **A/P Check Version** field.

+        When printing checks, users can change the default value of the **A/P Check Version** field to 2 which designates that one check is printed for each voucher of each vendor.
+Note: If 2 is entered for the **A/P Check Version** field, multiple reference lines cannot be printed on a check stub.
+Refer to [Printing Multiple Reference Lines](#printing-multiple-refrence-lines) for additional information.

-•  PD - the value of the Pay Date field is used for posting payments to the payment journal, and is printed on checks.
-Refer to Adding A Payment Batch for information about the Pay Date field of the A/P Payment Selection screen.
+    - *PD* - the value of the **Pay Date** field is used for posting payments to the payment journal, and is printed on checks.
+Refer to [Adding A Payment Batch](#adding-a-payment-batch) for information about the Pay Date field of the A/P Payment Selection screen.
+Refer also to [Adding An Invoice Batch](#adding-an-invoice-batch) for information about the **Pay date** field of the A/P Invoice Posting (Add) screen.

-Refer also to Adding An Invoice Batch for information about the Pay date field of the A/P Invoice Posting (Add) screen.
-If PD is entered for the A/P Check Date field, the default value of the A/P Check Version field is 3 on the A/P Check Print Prompt screen which designates that one check will be printed per vendor per pay date.
-Refer to A c c o u n t s   P a y a b l e   ( R e v.
-7 / 0 9 / 1 3 )                                                                                                         5 4
+        If PD is entered for the **A/P Check Date** field, the default value of the **A/P Check Version** field is 3 on the A/P Check Print Prompt screen which designates that one check will be printed per vendor per pay date.
+Refer to [Printing Checks And Check Register](#printing-checks-and-check-register) for information about the **A/P Check Version** field.

-Printing Checks And Check Register for information about the A/P Check Version field.
-Note: The value of the Pay Date field is used for posting payments to the payment journal, regardless of the value entered for the A/P Check Date field, when payments are made with either hand-written checks or electronic funds transfers (EFTs).
+    > Note: The value of the **Pay Date** field is used for posting payments to the payment journal, regardless of the value entered for the **A/P Check Date** field, when payments are made with either hand-written checks or electronic funds transfers (EFTs).
 Refer to Working With Manual Payments and Working With EFT Payments for information about the Check date and Selection Date fields, respectively.

 9. If using General Ledger custom reports, 22 can be entered for the G/L Custom Report Heading (2,a) field to print one or two additional lines of text with the report headings.
-Refer to Working With G/L Report Records of the General Ledger document for information about using the 1 and 2 fields of the G/L Report Maintenance screen when defining a custom report.
+Refer to Working With G/L Report Records of the General Ledger document for information about using the 1 and 2 fields of the G/L Report
+Maintenance screen when defining a custom report.
 If the G/L Custom Report Heading field is left blank, or 11 is entered, the report heading will include the company name, but not the additional text.

 10. Enter  *YES for the Restrict AP Batch To User (6,a) field if purchase orders are transferred to Accounts Payable.
 A DAC/CV1 Object Lock message appears if others are using Accounts Payable at the time a user attempts to transfer purchase orders.
-Refer to Transferring Purchase Orders to Accounts Payable of the Purchasing document for additional information.
-11. If multiple cost centers exist, enter a cost center number for the Default Cost
-Center (3,n) field.
+Refer to Transferring Purchase Orders to Accounts Payable of the
+Purchasing document for additional information.

+11. If multiple cost centers exist, enter a cost center number for the Default Cost Center (3,n) field.
 Contact CDR support personnel for additional information.

 12. Enter  *YES for the Condensed Written Chk V3 (6,a) field if PD is entered for the A/P Check Date field above, and additional space is needed to print the written amount on checks.

 13. Enter the device name of the user’s tape drive for the Device Name (EOY Backup) (30,a) field.
 The data files of the DACACTDATA library are automatically saved to a tape cartridge during General Ledger end of year processing.

-14. Press <Enter> when data entry is complete.
+14. Press \<Enter> when data entry is complete.

-A c c o u n t s   P a y a b l e   ( R e v.
-7 / 0 9 / 1 3 )                                                                                                         5 5   15.
-Press <Enter> when prompted to confirm.
-The Work With A/P Options screen
+15. Press \<Enter> when prompted to confirm.
+The Work With A/P Options screen appears.

-appears.
-16. Enter  2 (Edit Record) in the selection column next to AP0002 (A/P System Options 1), and press <Enter>.
+16. Enter  2 (Edit Record) in the selection column next to AP0002 (A/P System Options 1), and press \<Enter>.
 The General A/P Options Details screen appears.

 17. Enter  YES for the A/P Auto Tape Recon (3,a) field if monthly reconciliation with the bank is handled electronically.
 Contact CDR personnel for additional information.
 SYW5E1R    CHANGE  CDR Customer Conference                   4/30/12 16:25:29